openharmony/arkcompiler_ets_frontend/README.md

 ## Introduction<a name="section11660541593"></a>

 ets_frontend is a front-end tool in the ARK Runtime Subsystem.
-It converts JavaScript(JS) files into ARK bytecode files.
+Combined with the ace-ets2bundle component, it supports converting ETS files into ARK bytecode files.

 For more information, see: [ARK Runtime Subsystem](https://gitee.com/openharmony/docs/blob/master/en/readme/ARK-Runtime-Subsystem.md).